ULJ-Yale/qunex/README.md

 * 0.36.08 [connector] Fixed incomplete rsync command for hcp4 & hcp5
 * 0.36.09 [connector] Corrected reporting of which step is being run in RunTurnkey
 * 0.36.10 [connector niutilities] Added volume and dtseries specification for mapHCPData and changed BOLDPrefix default to "" in RunTurnkey
-* 0.37.00 [connector] Updated QuNexAcceptanceTest connector function to allow running a loop on sessions
+* 0.37.00 [connector] Updated QuNexAcceptanceTest connector command to allow running a loop on sessions
 * 0.37.01 [connector library] Updated RunTurnkey to allow smoke test for requested steps and added missing library files
 * 0.37.02 [niutilities] Fixed and error in hcp4 where no bolds are present
-* 0.37.03 [connector] Updated QuNexAcceptanceTest connector function to allow downloading QC results and fixed curl calls in RunTurnkey.sh
+* 0.37.03 [connector] Updated QuNexAcceptanceTest connector command to allow downloading QC results and fixed curl calls in RunTurnkey.sh
 * 0.37.04 [library] Added R packages environment test
 * 0.38.00 [connector] Added ability to clean intermediate steps to RunTurnkey.sh with support for hcp4
 * 0.38.01 [connector] Tweaked flag name to --turnkeycleanstep in RunTurnkey.sh